 “We want our students to meet people, network and by all means, this is not a one and done type of event.
 We’re hopeful that we are creating relationships that go far beyond the dinner,” said Douglas.
 “Our future goals include more events like this and expanding the number of students who will participate.”

-The next mentorship dinner will be held in celebration of Black History Month on Thursday, February 22.
-For more information, please contact Michael Douglas at firstname.lastname@example.org.
+A second mentorship dinner was held in celebration of Black History Month on Thursday, February 22.
+For more information, please contact Michael Douglas at email@example.com.